River Town: Two Years on the Yangtze

-River Town: Two Years on the Yangtze is a 2001 book by Peter Hessler.
-It documents his Peace Corps teaching assignment at Fuling Teachers College in Fuling, Sichuan, which started in 1996 and lasted for two years; Fuling is now part of Chongqing municipality.
+River Town: Two Years on the Yangtze is a 2001 memoir by Peter Hessler.
+It documents his Peace Corps teaching assignment at Fuling Teachers College in Fuling, Sichuan/Chongqing, which started in 1996 and lasted for two years.

 Style

 The book is a memoir of his experience in Fuling, told in first person.
 The language used is deliberately informal and aims to convey the beauty of the city and the poignancy of the stories.
 One of the features of the book is that most of its chapters can be read out of order without confusion.
 Most characters only appear inside a single chapter — or a few contiguous chapters — while just a few main characters appear throughout the book.